280b9f9b/map/README.md

 📜 License

-This category system is part of the Blue Sky Property map interface.
+This category system is part of the B map interface.
 You may reuse, modify, and extend it within your projects.